carlbr3/Vehicle-Build-Test/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-The purpose of building this application was to demonstrate OOP (Object Oriented Programming) and show how different classes function.
-There are three different types of vehicles to choose from: car, truck, or motorbike.
-This application does show the difference with dividing the interface and objects into their own project.
+The purpose of building this application was to demonstrate `OOP (Object Oriented Programming)` and show how different classes function.
+There are three different types of vehicles to choose from: `car`, `truck`, or `motorbike`.
+This application does show the difference with dividing the interface and objects into their own respective areas.

 ## Table of Contents
 -[Installation](#installation)